 This solution explains how the Jews could celebrate the Passover meal on two different, successive days depending on which portion of Israel they originated.

 The First Century Jewish Calendar

 The Jewish calendar is a lunar one based upon when the New Moon occurred.
 The New Moon is the opposite of a Full Moon and is defined in astronomy as when the moon can not be seen because it is between the earth and the sun.
 (It does not necessarily cover the sun; this is a much more rare event called a solar eclipse).
-Today, New Moons are calculated far in advance since we have a mathematical understanding of the movement of the moon and know exactly where it will be thousands of years in the past or the future.
-The ancient Jewish priests who were tasked when determining when a month began did not have that luxury of knowledge.
+Today, New Moons are calculated far in advance since we have a mathematical understanding of the moon’s movement and know exactly where it will be thousands of years in the past or the future.
+Unfortunately, the ancient Jewish priests tasked with determining when a month began did not have that luxury of knowledge.

-The timing of the addition of the 13th month was decided by the Sanhedrin and while there were multiple criteria, the most important was that the Passover must occur during the Spring after the vernal equinox.
+The Sanhedrin decided the timing of the addition of the 13th month.
+While there were multiple criteria, the most important was that the Passover must occur during the Spring after the vernal equinox.

 Possible Dates for the Crucifixion Using These Criteria